-As a thought experiment, let’s begin with what you may get back when you begin to pay off your student debt when you have large amount taken out a large amount in student loans.
-At a resident salary level, you do get a student interest tax deduction at the end of the year of up to 2500 dollars on the interest serviced on the debt.
+As a thought experiment, let’s begin with what you may get back when you begin to pay off your student loans when you have taken out a large amount of debt.
+At a resident salary level, you do get a student interest tax deduction at the end of the year of up to 2,500 dollars on the interest serviced on the debt.
 So, if you have the money to pay off the student debt of 2500 dollars and most or all of that goes back to interest (due to a large student loan), you will get back 15 percent assuming a salary of up to 65000-80000 dollars in 2016 for a single person (deduction phases out between 65000 and 80000 dollars) and assuming a salary of up to 130000-160000 dollars for a married couple (deduction phase out between 130000 and 160000).
 Where can you make 15 percent interest on your money as a guarantee?
 Not many investments in this world will guarantee you that sort of return.

-On the other hand, let’s say you have a relatively low amount of student debt at a fairly low interest rate.
-Most of the money that you pay back is going to go back to principal and not the interest.
-Your return on investment is not going to be close to the 15 percent interest rate that you get back from student interest tax deduction.
+On the other hand, let’s say you have a relatively low amount of student loans at a fairly low-interest rate.
+Most of the money that you pay back is going to go back to the principal and not the interest.
+Your return on investment is not going to be close to the 15 percent interest rate that you get back from the student interest tax deduction.
 It will be closer to the true interest rate of the loan.

 OK.
 Let’s say now you are interested in saving for a larger emergency fund or maybe you need a down payment on a car or house.
 These may be necessities for your situation.
-Well then you would want to take a fixed percentage of what you have left over at the end of the month and divide the total left over into two buckets.
-If your student loan interest rate is low and you have low amounts of debt, it would make sense to put a higher percentage of your left over funds into the savings bucket (say 80 percent).
-And, if your interest rate and amount of debt is higher, then you should probably consider putting less into saving (say up to 20-30 percent).
+Well, then you would want to take a fixed percentage of what you have left over at the end of the month and divide the total left over into two buckets.
+If your student loan interest rate is low and you have low amounts of debt, it would make sense to put a higher percentage of your leftover funds into the savings bucket (say 80 percent).
+And, if your interest rate and debt are higher, then you should probably consider putting less into saving (say up to 20-30 percent).
 This will allow you to build up your savings and begin to tackle your student loan debt.